-One thing most Americans agree on is that it would be good for the country to be less reliant on foreign fossil fuels.
+The majority of Americans agree that it would be good for the country to be less reliant on foreign fossil fuels.
 The United States is less dependent on foreign oil than it used to be, but it’s far from being energy independent.

-Americans also worry about the increase of storms made even more powerful by climate change—like the hurricanes that ravaged the U.S. Southwestern and Eastern coasts this past summer.
+Americans also worry about the increase of storms made even more powerful by climate change—like the numerous hurricanes that ravaged the U.S. in recent years.
 Such severe weather often knocks out the power grid right when people need it most.

-With even just these two factors, Americans are increasingly more interested in renewable energy.
+With these two factors, Americans are increasingly more interested in renewable energy.
 They’re also wondering, just how reliable is renewable energy?

 Adding More Energy Sources Is Better

-Evidence increasingly shows that relying more on renewable energy like solar and wind makes America’s electrical grid both more secure and more resilient to interruption; not less, as some have feared.
+Evidence increasingly shows that relying more on renewable energy sources such as wind and solar makes America’s electrical grid both more secure and more resilient to interruption—not less, as some have feared.

 The Grid Industry and the Military Consider Renewables Reliable

 Many energy industry professionals agree that resiliency and reliability of renewables is not an issue.
 In July 2017, a reliability draft-study came to that conclusion, and grid operators agreed that they can perform reliably with renewable generation.

 The U.S. military is also a proponent of renewable energy, because it sees a shift to renewables as a matter of national security.
 Using microgrids—a small electrical grid with a local supply source—the military is making its bases at home and overseas energy-self-sufficient.
 The easiest way to do that in most cases is to hook the microgrid to a source of electricity that relies only on things that are freely available, like the sun and the wind.
 With a goal of getting 50% of its energy from alternative sources by 2020, the Army already had 17 large-scale renewable projects in development in early 2016.